 Create the Dream Cambridge Summer: Ideas to Inspire

 With two locations in the heart of Cambridge, Jack’s Gelato serves the crème de la crème of ice-cream to eager queues.
-These little shops are famous for the fantastic flavours on offer including summery tastes such as Strawberries and Cream and Cambridge Elderflower.
-Check the menu for the day(s) of your trip online.
+These shops are famous for fantastic flavours on offer, including tastes such as Strawberries and Cream and Cambridge Elderflower.
+You can check out the menu for the day(s) of your trip online using the link above.

-Cambridge boasts dozens of museums and galleries many of which are involved in Summer with the Museums: a special programme of exhibitions and workshops with themes ranging from portrait painting to computer game coding.
-So, you’ll definitely find an activity to brighten up a grey day.
+Lastly, Cambridge has dozens of museums and galleries, many of which are involved in Summer with the Museums: a special programme of exhibitions and workshops.
+Again, these include themes ranging from portrait painting to computer game coding.
+Hopefully you’ll find an activity to brighten up a grey day.

 As months of restrictions end and the UK fills with fresh excitement, the Your Space team are thrilled to be welcoming more visitors to Cambridge.
-This thriving city has a reputation for making people from all over the world feel at home and there’s no better time to visit.
+This city has a reputation for making people all over the world feel at home.
 So, take the first step in having a summer to remember and book your stay now.